spyoungtech/FreeSimpleGUI/readme_creator/output/call reference.md

     Is a List of -  "Item String" + List
     Where Item String is what will be displayed on the Menubar itself.
-    The List that follows the item represents the items that are shown then Menu item is clicked Notice how an "entry" in a mennu can be a list which means it branches out and shows another menu, etc. (resursive) menu_def = [['&File', ['!&Open', '&Save::savekey', '---', '&Properties', 'E&xit']], ['!&Edit', ['!&Paste', ['Special', 'Normal', ], 'Undo'], ], ['&Debugger', ['Popout', 'Launch Debugger']],
+    The List that follows the item represents the items that are shown then Menu item is clicked Notice how an "entry" in a mennu can be a list which means it branches out and shows another menu, etc. (recursive) menu_def = [['&File', ['!&Open', '&Save::savekey', '---', '&Properties', 'E&xit']], ['!&Edit', ['!&Paste', ['Special', 'Normal', ], 'Undo'], ], ['&Debugger', ['Popout', 'Launch Debugger']],